 - With the Web Service, you can retrieve subset data (in real-time) for any location(s), time period, and area programmatically using a REST web service.
 Web service client and libraries are available in multiple programming languages, allowing integration of subsets into users' workflow.

 Spatial Data Access Tool

 ORNL DAAC’s SDAT is an Open Geospatial Consortium standards-based web application to visualize and download spatial data in various user-selected spatial/temporal extents, file formats, and projections.
 Several data sets including land cover, biophysical properties, elevation, and selected ORNL DAAC archived data are available through SDAT.
-KMZ files are also provided for data visualization in Google Earth.
+Files in KMZ format are also provided for data visualization in Google Earth.

 Within SDAT, select a dataset of interest.
 Upon selection, the map service will open displaying the various measurements, with the associated granule, and a visualization of the selected granule.

 You can then select your spatial extent, projection, and output format for downloading.